kddnewton/regular_expression/README.md

 #### Capstone

-This library depends on Vapstone.
+To call `#disasm` on the generated machine code, you'll need Capstone installed.
 On a Mac you can `brew install capstone`, or on Ubuntu you can `sudo apt-get install libcapstone-dev`.
 For other platforms, Googling _install capstone_ can tell you how.

 #### Graphviz

-To generate Dotfile output (to\_dot) or run the tests, you'll need Graphviz installed.
+To call `#to_dot` on the syntax tree or the state machines, or run the tests, you'll need Graphviz installed.
 On a Mac you can `brew install graphviz`, or on Ubuntu you can `sudo apt-get install graphviz`.
 For other platforms, Googling _install graphviz_ can tell you how.

 ## Usage